-Reason: In the interests of road safety
+Reason: In the interests of road safety.

-20. Prior to commencement of development the developer shall submit a detailed Access Management Plan (AMP) for the written approval of the Planning Authority, and thereafter adhere to and implement the AMP within the timescales set out.
-The AMP shall be produced in consultation with the Council's Countryside and Greenspace Services and a programme of community consultation shall be undertaken on a draft AMP.
-Proposals shall incorporate and identify the Council's Core Path and Wider Network and provide signage where the network identifies links.
+14. Prior to commencement of development the developer shall submit a detailed Access Management Plan (AMP) for the written approval of the Planning Authority, and thereafter adhere to and implement the AMP within the timescales set out.
+The AMP shall be produced in consultation with the Council's Countryside & Greenspace Services.
+Proposals shall incorporate and identify the Council's Core Path and Wider Network and provide signage where the network identifies links and provide details of any proposed temporary path diversions during construction.
 No works shall commence on site until such times as the AMP has been approved in writing by the Planning Authority.